 Honolulu is nearly the least affordable of 500 U.S. housing markets, and on our island, people can't drive to the next housing market for relief.
 No wonder we have the nation's worst homeless problem.
 No wonder young folks moving out make Hawaii the only Sunbelt state losing people.

 Building luxury towers for outsiders instead of homes for residents hurts not just Kakaako.
 It's spreading to Waikiki and Ala Moana; then on to McCully, Moiliili and Sheridan.
-In line with bills alive in the current legislature, Sharon wants to tax the big investment trusts that underwrite high-end development, using their profits to finance residential housing and advocated for legislation that taxes Real Estate Investment Trusts SB2698 (2020), SB785 (2021), HB286 (Act 78, 2021).
+Sharon wants to tax the big investment trusts that underwrite high-end development, using their profits to finance residential housing and advocated for legislation that taxes Real Estate Investment Trusts SB2698 (2020), SB785 (2021), HB286 (Act 78, 2021).
 She favors "Hula Mae" loans to independent contractors that build middle class homes, the way local contractors built homes when Sharon was growing up.
 That is why she introduced SB2812 (2022) which would bolster the Hula Mae Multi-Family Program by changing Private Activity Bond policy.

 As Roger, one of her supporters says of Sharon, she who walks the walk, "Less Talki, Moriwaki!"